NLnetLabs/rotonda-doc/design docs/lg/README.md

 - Limited amount of work to implement for Rotonda

 Disadvantage:
-- Implementing a unstructured, messy, ad-hoc API that's meant to be tightly coupled with Bird output is not great, and requires corner-cutting.
+- Implementing an unstructured, messy, ad-hoc API that's meant to be tightly coupled with Bird output is not great, and requires corner-cutting.
 - Not all relevant data in Rotonda's RIBs can be modeled.
 - Zero guarantees about stability of this API, we don't even know if Alice implements all of the Birdwatcher API.
 Also, no versioning, no schema
 ### 2. Shove everything of the table